zhangzheheng12345/Lightest/README.md

 * Use macro `REQUIRE(condition)` to check a condition.
 If the condition is failed, the macro will send a Fail, or it will do nothing.
 The macro will return the boolean value of the condition.
 * Use macro `CHECK(condition)` to check a condition.
 If the condition is true, the macro will send a Msg, or if will send a Fail.
 The macro will return the boolean value of the condition.
 * The assertion macros will not output the expected value and the actual value.
-If you want to learn what exact value the tested expression is, use macro `REQ_LOG(varname, condition)`and `CHK_LOG(varname, condition)`. `varname` is the variable you want to log and `condition` is the condition you want to test.
+If you want to learn what exact value the tested expression is, use macro `REQ_LOG(expected, actual, condition)`and `CHK_LOG(expected, actual, condition)`.
+`actual` is the actual value you want to log, `expected` is the expected value you want to log, and `condition` is the condition you want to test.

 ### Timer macros